Rbpro2k4/Data-Project/README.md

 # Calendar Application

 A full-stack calendar application with user authentication and event management capabilities.
+Built by Team Infinite Loopers.

 ## Features